 Jaideep Mehta, CEO, News Corp VCCircle

 There has been a flurry of investments in mid-sized food companies of late.
 General Atlantic, for instance, struck its first-ever control deal in India pushing funding in the sector to an all-time high in the past four years.
-What is driving the action and what kind of deals are PE investors hungry for?
+What is driving the action and what kind of businesses are getting funded?

 Home-grown brands such as Raw Pressery and Epigamia have created space for themselves in a market that was ruled by companies that had legacy, deep pockets and brands with high recall holding them up.
 How did they make way for themselves in a cluttered and competitive market?